obbcth/Notebook9-Metal-Hackintosh/README.md

 ## Not Working

 - Sleep
-- Windows Boot (idk why it happens)
+- Windows Boot (please use rEFInd)

 ## Not Tested